glutengo/rendering-strategies/backend/res/posts/results/results.md

 NextJS seems to have the best overall performance (best or joint best in FMP, TTI and MP FID in the first three setups) but it was outperformed by React SSR in the Slow 3G setups.
 Vue revealed a significantly low difference between FMP for CSR and SSR in the Slow 3G setup.

-For further tests it would be interesting to see how the numbers change when sub pages with different contents (images, videos, iframes) are visited.
+For further tests it would be interesting to see how the numbers change when sub pages with different contents (images, videos, iframes) and more interactivity are visited.
 For our blog implementation, the impact of the cache seems negligible user performance wise.

 The tests also reveal that Server Side Rendering provides improvements regarding bot performance.